microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 Select **Accept** to consent to the permissions and run Career Genie.

-You will now get this message from the custom engine copilot with your logged in name showing successful authentication.
+You will now get this message from the custom engine agent with your logged in name showing successful authentication.

 ![success message](../../assets/images/custom-engine-04/auth.gif)

-You can start chatting with your custom engine copilot.
+You can start chatting with your custom engine agent.

 ## CONGRATULATIONS

-You have completed Lab B4 - Secure your custom copilot using authentication!
-If you want explore further, the source code of this lab is available in the [Copilot developer camp repo](https://github.com/microsoft/copilot-camp/tree/main/src/custom-engine-copilot/Lab04-Authentication-SSO/CareerGenie).
+You have completed Lab B4 - Secure your custom engine agent using authentication!
+If you want explore further, the source code of this lab is available in the [Copilot developer camp repo](https://github.com/microsoft/copilot-camp/tree/main/src/custom-engine-agent/Lab04-Authentication-SSO/CareerGenie).

 You can now proceed to Lab B5 - Add actions to handle complex tasks.
 Select Next.